teaminkling/refresh-21/content/blog/arancil-week-9-7061.md

 consider that bit inspired by @DynoLoafer

-Also @jonasw was my spirit animal
+Also @Mrop2000 was my spirit animal

 ## Social Media